 It’s always blueberry season in our house.
 Although Mike tends to lean on the side of savory vs. sweet, he loves it when I make anything with blueberries.
-Since we recently celebrated his birthday and our 5-year anniversary in September, I was inspired to bake a blueberry pie for him.
+Since we recently celebrated his birthday and our 5-year anniversary in September, I was inspired to bake a Blueberry Pie with Mint for him.

 Pies can be really sweet so I always go easy on the sugar with fruit pies.
 Since fruit already has so much natural sugar of its own, I only use half of what a regular recipe suggests and my recipe reflects that.
-I also added fresh mint to brighten up the flavors.
-It was delicious.
+I also added fresh mint to brighten up the flavors and it was really delicious.

 I swear, the last five years went as quickly as the pie did.
 Savor the pie and each other.